 Here is a general comparison between a nonprofit and for-profit entity:

 Here is a side-by-side comparison of the taxation rule differences between a nonprofit (NFP) organization and a for-profit (FP) business:

 Property tax consideration includes location, purpose, and market value.
 A NFP organization might be exempt from the property tax if the whole property is used for qualified purposes.
 The insurance expense and coverage on the property varies.
 If the property is owned and managed by the company, the insurance can cover both the building and the office content.
 But if the property is leased from a third party, the insurance can only cover the office content.

-NFP organization who received tax exempt status will not be subject to sales tax and income tax, which can be a huge saving for the company.
-However, the sales tax exempt is only valid on purchases of necessities used in qualified activities.
-For example, when hospitals make purchases of medicines, it will qualify as a necessary product and will be sales tax free, but if they buy shavers to sell in the pharmacy store, this purchase will be considered unnecessary thus will not receive the tax benefit.
-Similar rule applies to income tax exemption, only the portion of income that is directly related to the qualified activities will be tax free.
+NFP organization who received tax exempt status will not be subject to sales tax and income tax, which can be huge savings for the company.
+However, the sales tax exemption is only valid on purchases of necessities used in qualified activities.
+For example, when hospitals make purchases of medicines, it will qualify as a necessary product and will be free of sales tax, but if they buy shavers to sell in the pharmacy store, this purchase will be considered unnecessary and thus will not receive the tax benefit.
+Similar rules apply to income tax exemptions, only the portion of income that is directly related to the qualified activities will be tax free.

 Initially, One Community thought that some aspects of One Community’s revenue generating ventures like eco-tourism, sale of products, etc. would only be able to be operated as for-profit.
 Thanks to the help of our tax and accounting consultants, we’ve now come to believe that all aspects of One Community can be part of our nonprofit.
 Any that aren’t will be covered with complete details on our for-profit page.